hashicorp/terraform-provider-kubernetes/website/docs/r/pod_security_policy.html.markdown

 #### Arguments

 * `rule` - (Required) the strategy that will dictate the allowable RunAsGroup values that may be set.
-* [`ranges`](#ranges) - (Optional) the allowed ranges of gids that may be used.
+* [`range`](#ranges) - (Optional) the allowed ranges of gids that may be used.
 If you would like to force a single gid then supply a single range with the same start and end.
 Required for MustRunAs.

 ### `se_linux`